We are dedicated to creating a community where everyone,

 2. Make an In-Kind Donation

 Join our cadre of dedicated and passionate volunteers who bring kindness, support and hope to victims of domestic violence.
 Upon completing the required 40-hour domestic violence counselor training program mandated by California Evidence Code §1037.1, volunteers are able to get involved in our Children’s Program, Support Services, or the Hotline Program.
-Click here for details on how you can get started!
-Our next training will start on April 7th.
+Click here for details on how you can become a volunteer!
+View Sojourn’s 40-hour domestic violence training schedule.